ehoover3/music-theory-drum/README.md

 Improve readability of the code, i.e. rename variables, refactor useMetronome, etc.

+fix bug: useMetronome.js:13 Sound not found for count: 0

 Add music notation variation, i.e. eigth notes, etc.

 fix Progress Bar - needs to increment by 1 up to 3 times, then give a screen that the lesson is complete.